nathandeamer/pact-mobile-app/README.md

 ## Best practices:
 1. Consumer name should equal the repo name (This makes webhooks easier)
 2. Use the FULL git-sha (40 characters) for version numbers if you want to use the git status check api.
+3. What does a good consumer test look like: https://docs.pact.io/consumer/contract_tests_not_functional_tests/

 ### Run the consumer tests: